TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Php.rst

 `GitHub, EXT:examples, HaikuSeasonList <https://github.com/TYPO3-Documentation/t3docs-examples/blob/main/Classes/Middleware/HaikuSeasonList.php>`__.

-As we do not need a full frontend context with TypoScript the JSON is returned by a :ref:`middleware <request-handling>`.
+As we do not need a full frontend context with TypoScript the JSON is returned by a :ref:`PSR-15 middleware <request-handling>`.

-Beside other factories needed by our response we inject the :ref:`LanguageServiceFactory <LanguageServiceFactory-api>` with :ref:`constructor dependency injection <Constructor-injection>`.
+Beside other factories needed by our response, we inject the :ref:`LanguageServiceFactory <LanguageServiceFactory-api>` with :ref:`constructor dependency injection <Constructor-injection>`.
 This example uses `constructor property promotion <https://www.php.net/manual/en/language.oop5.decon.php#language.oop5.decon.constructor.promotion>`__